ivanbohdanov/js-exercises/README.md

 }
 ```

-### List of digits
+### Array of digits

-Write a function that takes a number and returns a list of its digits.
+Write a function that takes a number and returns a array of its digits.

 ```javascript
 listOfDigits() {